1. Why CUDA Compatibility — CUDA Compatibility (original) (raw)

 Forward Compatibility Upgrade Path

-The CUDA compat package is available in the local installers or the CUDA network repositories provided by NVIDIA as cuda-compat-12.4.
+The CUDA forward compatibility package is available in the local installers or the CUDA network repositories provided by NVIDIA as cuda-compat-<cuda_major_version>-<cuda_minor_version>.

 Install the package on the system using the package installer.

-The compat package will then be installed to the versioned toolkit location typically found in the toolkit directory.
-For example, for 12.5 it will be found in /usr/local/cuda-12.5/.
+The CUDA forward compatibility package will then be installed to the versioned toolkit directory.
+For example, for the CUDA forward compatibility package of 12.8, the GPU driver libraries of 570 will be installed in /usr/local/cuda-12.8/compat/.

-The cuda-compat package consists of the following files:
+The cuda-compat-<cuda_major_version>-<cuda_minor_version> package consists of the following files:

 Note

-This package only provides the files, and does not configure the system.
+This package only provides the libraries, and does not configure the system to find such libraries.

-CUDA Compatibility is installed and the application can now run successfully as shown below.
-In this example, the user sets LD_LIBRARY_PATH to include the files installed by the cuda-compat-12-1 package.
+In this example, the user sets LD_LIBRARY_PATH to include the files installed by the cuda-compat-12-1 package on an Ubuntu system.

 The user can set LD_LIBRARY_PATH to include the files installed before running the CUDA 12.1 application:

-The cuda-compat package files can also be extracted from the appropriate datacenter driver ‘runfile’ installers (.run) available in NVIDIA driver downloads.
+The CUDA forward compatibility package files can also be extracted from the appropriate datacenter driver ‘runfile’ installers (.run) available in NVIDIA driver downloads.
 To do this:

-2. Copy the four CUDA compatibility upgrade files, listed at the start of this section, into a user- or root-created directory.
+2. Copy the CUDA libraries, listed at the start of this section, into a user or root created directory.

 3. Follow your system’s guidelines for making sure that the system linker picks up the new libraries.